 Late February 2021 ACHR was informed of 2 stray rabbits in a neighborhood on the NW side of town.
 Two Californians (Romeo and Juliet) had been strays for quite a while.
 At the time of her rescue, Juliet was pregnant and had 11 babies the day after being rescued.
 Due to malnourishment only four of her babies survived.
 The two Californians above, Sprout and Sunny, are two of these four surviving babies.
 They are a bonded pair and are both laidback and super friendly.
 They have blossomed thanks to their fosterer Julie Gierka.

 Save a Bunny

-Adopting a bonded pair is wonderful as each bunny already has their best friend with them.
+Adopting a bonded pair is a wonderful idea as each bunny already has their best friend with them.
 Bonding two bunnies can take a lot of time and patience and sometimes the bond will never occur.
-By adopting an already bonded pair all the work of bonding the two bunnies has already occurred and you get two bunnies that love each other.
-Bonded pairs provide comfort to each other and they always have a playmate for those times that you are busy.
+By adopting an already bonded pair all the work of bonding the two bunnies has already been done and you get two bunnies that love each other.
+Bonded pairs provide comfort to each other and they always have a playmate for those times when life get busy!

 If you are interested in meeting any of our bonded pairs please send an email to firstname.lastname@example.org.